Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Introduction

 In many applications it is required to sample from distributions with compact support, $\bar{G}$ (see e.g. \cite{75,73,74}).
-Although there are methods which have been proposed to sample from distributions subject to certain constraints, most of them are not theoretically well studied except e.g. \cite{55,56}, where \cite{55} uses a projection scheme and \cite{56} exploits a penalty method for sampling from log-concave distributions with compact support.
-Both works establish bounds on closeness between stationary measures of the Markov chains corresponding to their numerical methods and the stationary measure of the underlying reflecting Brownian dynamics in the total variation norm and in a Wasserstein metric.
+Although there are methods which have been proposed to sample from distributions subject to certain constraints, most of them are not well studied theoretically except e.g. \cite{55,56}, where \cite{55} uses a projection scheme and \cite{56} exploits a penalty method for sampling from log-concave distributions with compact support.
+Both works establish bounds \rf{on \rs{a} distance (in total variation norm or Wasserstein distance) between the stationary measure} of a Markov chain generated by a numerical method and the corresponding stationary measure of the underlying reflected Brownian dynamics.
 We are interested in establishing closeness (including convergence order) of estimators to the ergodic limits with respect to generic ergodic RSDEs allowing us to sample from arbitrary distributions with compact support $\bar G$.

 Finally, in this paper, we also develop a methodology to sample from a targeted probability distribution which lies on the hyper-surface $\partial G$ that can be considered as the boundary of a bounded domain $G$.
 There are geometric Monte Carlo methods for sampling from distributions lying on $\partial G$ (see e.g. \cite{ 57,58} and the references therein).
 Our approach is different and is based on weak approximation of the local time of the reflected diffusion $X(t)$ on the boundary $\partial G$ (see Subsection~\ref{section2.4.3} for details).